 As soon as you are aware of the problem, do the following:

 Contact the police.
 File a police report and keep several copies.
-You may need to send copies to credit bureaus, creditors, collectors, banks, and so on.
+You'll likely need to send copies to credit bureaus, creditors, collectors, banks, and so on.

 Cancel your credit cards, ATM cards, and phone cards.
 Notify your bank of the problem and close all existing bank accounts.

 Call the credit bureaus.
 Ask the credit bureaus to issue a fraud alert and attach a statement to your report.
 Also, be sure to get copies of your credit report from each of the credit bureaus.
 You can ask that the reports be free-of-charge because you believe they contain inaccurate information due to fraud.
-(For information on ordering credit reports, see Nolo's article How to Clean Up Your Credit Report.)
+(For information on ordering credit reports, read Cleaning Up Your Credit Report: An Overview.)

 Report stolen checks.
-Contact your bank and one or more of the major check verification companies -- request that they notify all retailers who use their databases not to accept your checks.
+Contact your bank and one or more of the major check verification companies--request that they notify all retailers who use their databases not to accept your checks.
 There are many check verification companies.
-A few include:
+A couple include:

 Review your Social Security earnings statement.
 Look for evidence that your Social Security number has been used fraudulently.
 Get a copy of your Social Security Earnings and Benefit Statement and look for earnings for jobs you've never had.